lnfel/lamy-debugbar/README.md

 ## Configuration

-There are three properties exposed by Lamy Debugbar, data, open and highlighter.
+There are six properties exposed by Lamy Debugbar, data, open, noIcon, highlighter, customTheme and offline as well as one optional slot named icon.

 ```svelte
 <LamyDebugbar